Robertinoos13/Python/All projects/GUI Apps/TKINTER/Music Player GUI project/readme.txt

 ## Description
 This script is a simple GUI for an music player, which has options like any simple music player

-### ATTENTION!!!
-- This script is in BETA, you probability you will get bugs when you interact with GUI.

 ## Output
 The script produces a GUI interface, perfect for a basic music player